gabrielgt/EvergineDocs/manual/graphics/materials/material_decorators.md

 # Material Decorators

-**Material Decorator** is a C# class that allows to define how the effect resource layout elements are shown in the [Material Editor](material_editor.md).
+**Material Decorator** is a C# class that allows defining how the effect resource layout elements are shown in the [Material Editor](material_editor.md).
 The material decorator are generated from [Effect Editor](../effects/EffectEditor.md).

 <br>